JUNYONG99/Scrapper/README.md

 https://weworkremotely.com <br>

-<h3>It is clear that it was made for learning, not for commercial use. <br>
+<strong>It is clear that it was made for learning, not for commercial use. <br>
-I'll delete it if it's a problem</h3>
+I'll delete it if it's a problem</strong>

 <br>